yasir2000/openwrt-oldwiki-md/UsbAudioHowto.rst

 USB Audio support is included in !OpenWrt Kamikaze and higher.

 == Kernel Module Packages ==
-Support is provided by several packages which you have to install.
+Support is provided by several packages, which you have to install with ipkg.
+Those packages inlcude: kmod-sound-core, kmod-usb-audio,

-Soundcard Support ('''kmod-sound-core'''):

 === OSS Sound ===
  * This selects the kernel module soundcore.o which is reqired by both OSS and ALSA.